Learn about the 19 methods used by the world’s biggest agencies, aggregators and sellers to increase sales on Amazon

-The average CTR falls between 0.3% – 0.7%, if you change your main image and your CTR goes from 0.3% to 0.6% you can effectively double the number of clicks you get.
+The average CTR falls between 0.3% – 0.7%, if you change your main image and your CTR goes from 0.3% to 0.6% you will effectively double the number of clicks you get.
 With 2 times more clicks and everything else being constant, your revenue will also double.

 Now, if you want to make a good main image you need to stand out from the other search results.
 If all your competitors’ main images use the same colors, are taken at the same angle, and follow the same overall look, start by testing the exact opposite.